D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 suspicious trails, along with static trails compiled from various AV reports and custom user defined lists.

-Maltrail is based on the Traffic -> Sensor <-> Server <-> Client architecture.
+Maltrail is based on the **Traffic -> Sensor <-> Server <-> Client** architecture. **Sensor(s)** is a standalone component running on the monitoring node (e.g. Linux platform connected passively to the SPAN/mirroring port or transparently inline on a Linux bridge) or at the standalone machine (e.g.
-Sensor(s) is a standalone component running on the monitoring node (e.g. Linux platform connected passively to the SPAN/mirroring port or transparently inline on a Linux bridge) or at the standalone machine (e.g. Honeypot) where it "monitors" the passing Traffic for blacklisted items/trails (i.e. domain names, URLs and/or IPs).
-In case of a positive match, it sends the event details to the (central) Server where they are being stored inside the appropriate logging directory (i.e. LOG<sub>DIR</sub> described in the Configuration section).
-If Sensor is being run on the same machine as Server (default configuration), logs are stored directly into the local logging directory.
-Otherwise, they are being sent via UDP messages to the remote server (i.e. LOG<sub>SERVER</sub> described in the Configuration section).
+Honeypot) where it "monitors" the passing **Traffic** for blacklisted items/trails (i.e. domain names, URLs and/or IPs).
+In case of a positive match, it sends the event details to the (central) **Server** where they are being stored inside the appropriate logging directory (i.e. `LOG_DIR` described in the Configuration section).
+If **Sensor** is being run on the same machine as **Server** (default configuration), logs are stored directly into the local logging directory.
+Otherwise, they are being sent via UDP messages to the remote server (i.e. `LOG_SERVER` described in the Configuration section).

 ![img](/assets/images/maltrail_arch.png "Maltrail Architecture")